1. What are these terms?

 5. Intellectual property

-The content on our website belongs to us, or to someone who has given us permission to use it.
+Unless otherwise indicated, the content on our website belongs to us, or to someone who has given us permission to use it.

 By sending any information or documents to us, you agree that we may copy, distribute or disclose any information or documents (such as but not limited to emails and attachments) to Colin Biggers & Paisley Pty Ltd, barristers, delivery organisations, third party suppliers and agents as required for the purpose of providing our services, or for Colin Biggers & Paisley Pty Ltd providing services, to you.